Musicals101.com

 No reservations

 If you are looking for an affordable, unpretentious Italian nosh before the theater, Don Giovanni is a budget-friendly choice.
 Excellent brick oven pizzas are made to order here, but this is nothing like the usual pizzeria.
 There is a full menu of reasonably priced pastas and Italian classics.
 Antique mirrors and oversized photos of opera stars add a colorful touch to the otherwise simple decor, service tends to be pleasant and swift, and there is sidewalk seating in the warmer seasons.
 My favorites here include the fried calamari appetizer, each of the pastas that I have tried, and all of the pizzas.
-It is easy to keep the bill below $20 per person, even if you opt for a simple hero or pasta entree.
-They also have a branch in Chelsea at 10th Ave. & 23rd, but this one is a real find for hungry theater lovers.
+It is easy to keep the bill below $25 per person, even if you opt for a simple hero or pasta entree.
+They also have a branch in Chelsea at 10th Ave. and 23rd, but this one is a real find for hungry theater lovers.

-Edison Café (in the Hotel Edison)
+Edison Cafe (in the Hotel Edison)

 228 W. 47th St. (between Broadway and 8th Ave.)